 A J-3 Cub.
-A younger brother to Super Cuben.
-Originally had a 45 hp, later a 65 hp Continental or Lycoming engine.
+A younger brother to Super Cub.
+Originally had a 45 HP, later a 65 hp Continental engine or Lycoming.

-They were taken to Sweden by Albin Ahrenberg after the war as U.S. surplus.
+They were taken to Sweden by Albin Ahrenberg after the war, as American surplus.

 Kranichen lands.
 How old it is?
 Probably made mid 40's so about 65.

 An Olympia 2-B in the trailer.
-Check the frightened dove ...
+Check the terrified dove ...
 Olympian was developed as a unit plan for Olympics

 A hang-gliders in thermals.
-Hang The pilots have their fields just below Ålleberg-.
+Hang pilots have their fields just below Ålleberg-.

-I close with an image as well is the essence of flight endeavor.
+I conclude with an image well is the essence of flight endeavor.

 Click the PicLens!

-A small film about landing with a Slingsby sail trailer:
+A film about the landing with a Slingsby sail trailer:

 The world's oldest airworthy de Havilland Tiger Moth.
 76 year old.